akveo/ngx-admin

-Document disclosure: Generated by DocAgent — automated codebase documentation analysis.
+Document disclosure: Generated by Inkwell Forge — automated codebase documentation analysis.
 Subject matter expert review is recommended before distribution.

 Tech stack at a glance:

-@nebular/theme) — UI component library providing cards, menus, dialogs, theming, and breakpoint servicesngx-echarts) — Primary charting library for interactive data visualizationsng2-charts) — Secondary charting library@asymmetrik/ngx-leaflet) — Interactive map renderingng2-smart-table — Feature-rich data grid with inline CRUDHow this guide is organized: Sections marked (Tutorial) walk you through an experience step by step.
-Sections marked (How-to) give you procedures for specific tasks.
-Sections marked (Reference) are lookup tables and factual descriptions.
-Sections marked (Explanation) provide context and rationale for architectural decisions.
+@nebular/theme) — Primary UI component library providing cards, menus, dialogs, forms, and the theming systemngx-echarts) — Primary charting engine for area, bar, pie, and line chartsng2-charts) — Secondary charting library used for horizontal bar charts@swimlane/ngx-charts — Used for the D3-style advanced pie chart@asymmetrik/ngx-leaflet) — Interactive map renderingng2-smart-table — Feature-rich data grid with inline CRUDHow this guide is organized: Sections marked [Tutorial] walk you through an experience.
+Sections marked [How-to] give you procedures for specific tasks.
+Sections marked [Reference] are lookup tables.
+Sections marked [Explanation] provide context and rationale.

 Who to ask:

-[Team Lead: name][Code Owner for dashboard/e-commerce features: name][Code Owner for @core data services: name][Code Owner for @theme layout components: name][Not documented — WHO: Team Lead; WHAT: Names and contact details for each code owner area listed above; WHERE: Replace the placeholder entries in the "Who to ask" list above.]
+[Team Lead: name][Code Owner for dashboard/e-commerce features: name][Code Owner for @theme and @core modules: name][Not documented — WHO: Team Lead; WHAT: Names and contact details for each code owner area listed above; WHERE: Replace the placeholder names in the "Who to ask" list above]

-This section walks you from a fresh machine to a running local development environment.
-Follow every step in order.
+This section takes you from a fresh machine to a running local development environment.

 Before you start, install the following tools.
 Verify each version after installation.